MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/can-i-see-trace-messages-as-they-are-generated-.md

 ---
-title: Can I See Trace Messages as They Are Generated
+title: Can I See Trace Messages as they are Generated
 description: Can I see trace messages as they are generated ms.date: 04/20/2017
 ---